 The Positives of Democratic Leadership: A democratic nurse leader takes care of the team’s comfort.
 This style encourages team members to put forth their thoughts and make them feel valued.
 Further, it boosts culture with high levels of transparency.
 As a result, there’s a high sense of reliability within the organization.

 The Negatives of Democratic Leadership: The healthcare industry is constantly challenged with cases where quick response is required.
 But, democratic leaders find difficulty in making independent decisions.
 They usually need insights from the team.
 Thus, they are unsuitable for emergencies.

 Must read about to Know How Pico Nursing Questions Are Essential In Nursing

 3. Laissez-Faire Leadership in Nursing

 It is a common leadership style seen among amateur or new nurse leaders.
 Also known as the “hands-off” approach, laissez-faire leadership doesn’t include feedback or direction to the staff.
 However, it lets the team members work as per their style and preference.
 There’s no strong supervision involved as the leader itself is inexperienced.
 Hence, such leaders are rarely seen as strong decision-makers within a system.

 The Positives Of Laissez-Faire Leadership: Since there’s a lack of valuable leadership, the style is most suitable for a team of experienced professionals.
 There’s no “fixative” if something goes wrong.
-Hence, as per the concept, the leaders never take the initiative to change the current situations.
+Hence, as per the concept, leaders never take the initiative to change the current situation.
 They rather go with the already established norms.